NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   logarithmically attenuated to affect less the cost function.
 See also ``--tri_robust_threshold``.
 Type: double.
 Default: 0.5.
-``--affine_depth_to_image`` Assume that the depth-to-image transform for each depth + image camera is an arbitrary affine transform rather than a rotation times a scale.
+``--affine_depth_to_image`` Assume that the depth-to-image transform for each depth + image camera is an arbitrary affine transform rather than scale * rotation + translation.
+See also ``--float_scale``.
 Type: bool.
   Default: false.
 ``--bracket_len`` Lookup non-reference cam images only between consecutive ref cam images whose distance in time is no more than this (in seconds), after adjusting for the timestamp offset between these cameras.
 It is